Migrate from ApiFlash to ScreenshotAPI

 Try ScreenshotAPI free

 ApiFlash is a well-known screenshot API built on Chrome and AWS Lambda.
 It gets the job done, but its monthly subscription model means you lose unused screenshots at the end of every billing cycle.
-ScreenshotAPI uses credit-based pricing where credits never expire, giving you predictable costs without the pressure to use-it-or-lose-it.
+ScreenshotAPI offers flexible subscriptions and pay-as-you-go credit packs, giving you predictable costs without the pressure to use-it-or-lose-it.
 This guide covers everything you need to switch.

 Why Switch from ApiFlash